---

 If you cannot use Layer Versions, Datadog recommends configuring the [Datadog Forwarder](https://docs.datadoghq.com/serverless/guide#install-using-the-datadog-forwarder) during the architecture migration process.

-To test your Lambda function’s container image locally with the Datadog Lambda extension installed, you need to set DD_LOCAL_TEST to true in your local testing environment.
-Otherwise, the extension waits for responses from the AWS Extensions API and blocks the invocation.
+Not all Lambda emulators support the AWS Lambda Telemetry API.
+To test your Lambda function's container image locally with the Datadog Lambda extension installed, you need to set `DD_SERVERLESS_FLUSH_STRATEGY` to `periodically,1` in your local testing environment.
+Otherwise, the extension waits for responses from the AWS Lambda Telemetry API and blocks the invocation.

 The Datadog tracing library, which is included in the Datadog Lambda Extension upon installation, accepts the spans and traces generated by OpenTelemetry-instrumented code, processes the telemetry, and sends it to Datadog.